 - Implement an individualized, multidisciplinary treatment regimen

-We sincerely hope that more medical professionals will complete this women’s health tutorial and refer their colleagues to ensure that women receive the care they need.
-We have also made it simple for you to present or refer your colleagues to this tutorial available with audio and without audio.
+We sincerely hope that more medical professionals will complete this women’s health tutorial to ensure that women receive the care they need.
+We encourage you to present or refer your colleagues to this tutorial available with audio and without audio.
 References can be accessed here.